 The resting heart rate is influenced by many factors.
 This includes, for example, age, gender, ambient temperature, time of day, fitness, caffeine consumption, alcohol, etc.

 Adults have an average resting heart rate of 60 to 80 heartbeats per minute (bpm).
 Semi-professional athletes have values of 60, while top athletes have values around 40 bpm.
-With old age, the resting heart rate rises again.
+The resting heart rate rises again in old age.
 For seniors it is between 80 and 85 bpm.
 In contrast, newborns have values around 130 bpm, adolescents around 85 beats per minute.